knpuniversity/symfony-journey/knpu/container/symfony-builds-the-container.md

 [[[ code('67a3843088') ]]]

-If we jump into that function, we can see that line that actually creates the new `ContainerBuilder` object - just like we did before:
+If we jump to that function, we can see the line that actually creates the new `ContainerBuilder` object - just like we did before:

 [[[ code('c34ee394c4') ]]]